Techyana/Techyana/README.md

-- 👋 Hi, I’m @Techyana
+- 👋 Hi, I’m @ZukoTetyana
 - 👀 I’m interested in CSS3, SASS, HTML5,TypeScript, JavaScript, C#, Visual Basic, SQL, PHP, plus Libraries and web frameworks
 - 🌱 I’m currently learning Bootstrap, Angular and PHP
 - 💞️ I’m looking to collaborate on any projects that will help me grow